Pure $\Sigma_2$-Elementarity beyond the Core: The Structure

 \section{The Structure \boldmath$\Rtwo$\unboldmath}

 We are now prepared to generalize Theorem 7.9 and Corollary 7.13 of \cite{CWc} to all ordinal numbers.
-For an in-depth discussion of the initial segment of $\Rtwo$ below $\oneinf=\ups_1$ in arithmetical terms, as secured by Theorem 7.9 and Corollary 7.13 of \cite{CWc}, the reader is referred to Subsection 2.3 of \cite{W18}.
+Theorem 7.9 of \cite{CWc} provides the $\le_i$-predecessors ($i=1,2$) of ordinals below $\oneinf=\ups_1$, in particular the greatest $<_i$-predecessor of an ordinal in case such exists, while Corollary 7.13 of \cite{CWc} characterizes the $\le_i$-successors of ordinals below $\oneinf$.
+The generalization carried out in this article consists of descriptions of $<_i$-pre- and $\le_i$-successorship within all of $\Rtwo$.
+For this reason we may say that we \emph{display} the entire structure $\Rtwo$, as claimed in the abstract.
+For an in-depth discussion of the initial segment of $\Rtwo$ below $\oneinf$ in arithmetical terms, as secured by Theorem 7.9 and Corollary 7.13 of \cite{CWc}, the reader is referred to Subsection 2.3 of \cite{W18}.
 There we called this arithmetical characterization $\Ctwo$, and in \cite{W17} we showed that it is an elementary recursive structure.